 The club's managers' parent company, Charles Taylor plc, was acquired by Lovell Minnick Partners LLC and became Charles Taylor Limited on 21 January 2020.
-The acquisition does not impact the current arrangement with the club and the managers continue to provide services according to the management services agreement currently in place.
-The club paid management fees to the managers for the year of \$17.0m (2019: \$nil).
+The acquisition did not immediately impact the current arrangement with the club and the managers continued to provide services according to the management services agreement currently in place.
+However, on 29 May 2020, Charles Taylor and Standard Club announced their decision to work together to create a new operating model for the club whereby core management operations would be performed by an 'in house' manager owned by Standard Club.
+Under the new model, the same individuals and teams will continue to service members' and brokers' needs and carry out core management, underwriting, claims handling, loss prevention, finance, reserving and control activities, but as part of the club's own organisation.
+Charles Taylor will provide a range of support services including information technology, investment management, internal audit and other support services under multi-year contracts.

+The club paid management fees to the managers for the year of \$21.3m (2020: \$17.0m).